JoaoAMarinho/FEUP-AEDA/README.md

 # FEUP-AEDA 2020/2021
-Weekly exercises as well as some past exams resolutions and the final projetc in C++ for the AEDA curricular unit.
+Weekly exercises as well as some past exams resolutions and the final project in C++ for the AEDA curricular unit.

 ### Project Infos
 * **Date:** 2nd Year, 1st Semester, 2020/2021